Mount Longonot National Park

 Mt Longonot National Park offers a diverse selection of wildlife, making it a fascinating destination for nature enthusiasts and wildlife lovers.
 As you hike up to the rim of the crater, you’ll have the opportunity to spot various animals, and those venturing into the forested crater can encounter even more species.

-The park is home to notable wildlife including buffalos, giraffes, zebras, and several species of antelopes.
+The park is home to notable wildlife, including buffalo, giraffes, zebras, and several species of antelopes.
 Baboons are commonly seen, and although elusive, leopards also inhabit the park.
 Observing these animals in their natural habitat adds to the adventure and excitement of exploring Mount Longonot.

 The park is also a haven for bird watchers, particularly those interested in the diverse avian life of the Rift Valley.
 A notable number of raptors can be seen catching thermals over the crater, with Verreaux’s Eagle and Lammergeier being common sightings.